ubccr/genesysv/docs/source/index.rst

 Getting familiar with Elasticsearch
 =================================================
-Now we will import a sample data in to Elasticsearch in order to get familiar with it.
-Open the file ``new_data.json`` located in ``GDW/docs/example``.
+Now we will import some sample data into Elasticsearch in order to get familiar with it.
+Traverse to ``GDW/docs/example`` and open the file ``new_data.json``.
-The file contains seven records that will be imported in to Elasticsearch.
+The file contains seven records that will be imported into Elasticsearch.
 A sample JSON record is as follows::

     {